aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-design/powerpoint-fonts/custom-font/_index.md

 ## **Specify Custom Fonts Used With Presentation**
 Aspose.Slides provides the [setDocumentLevelFontSources](https://reference.aspose.com/slides/nodejs-java/aspose.slides/loadoptions/#setDocumentLevelFontSources-aspose.slides.IFontSources-) property to allow you to specify external fonts that will be used with the presentation.

-This Javascript code shows you how to use the [setDocumentLevelFontSources](https://reference.aspose.com/slides/nodejs-java/aspose.slides/loadoptions/#setDocumentLevelFontSources-aspose.slides.IFontSources-) property:
+This JavaScript code shows you how to use the [setDocumentLevelFontSources](https://reference.aspose.com/slides/nodejs-java/aspose.slides/loadoptions/#setDocumentLevelFontSources-aspose.slides.IFontSources-) property:

 ```javascript
 var memoryFont1 = java.newInstanceSync("java.io.FileInputStream", java.newInstanceSync("java.io.File", "customfonts/CustomFont1.ttf"));